(con't from Part IV)

 The whole thing might then come to a complete stop on a big chord, let's say a 3rd inversion of the dominant 7th chord, then, after a pause, we can bring the subject back in stretto beginning in the bass.

-This stretto might also be worked into a coda over a stretch of, let's say, 9 bars in the home key where a 2nd tenor line is added midway through, maybe over a dominant pedal point, increasing the texture to 5 voices; this might then lead to a chromatically winding series of 3rds in the left hand as the swell shoe is further opened, with a deceptive turn into the relative key for a moment before making a quick turn back to the dominant, and then to the final tonic chord ending with a Picardy 3rd over the full power of the instrument in, let's say, 6 voices employing a double pedal in octaves.
+This stretto might also be worked into a coda over a stretch of, let's say, 9 bars in the home key where a 2nd tenor line is added midway through, maybe over a dominant pedal point, increasing the texture gradually from 2 to 5 voices; this might then lead to a chromatically winding series of 3rds in the left hand as the swell shoe is further opened, with an unexpected turn into the relative key for a moment before making a quick turn back to the dominant, and then to the final tonic chord with a double Picardy 3rd over the full power of the instrument in, let's say, 6 voices employing a double pedal in octaves.

 Any of this can be worked out before the rest of the fugue is ready to hook on to it.

 There's nothing wrong with doing things this way; it's certainly permissible, as long as the general rules of part writing are observed, to let the imagination run free here and write any portion of a fugue before any other; this is YOUR piece, and the sky's the limit.

 We're the author of our own novel here, the sculptor of our own statue, the potter of our own pottery, the artist of our own painting, the architect of our own building, the commanding general in our own army; we exercise our own poetic license to decide how the subject will be handled artistically [See blog, Poetic License].

-The recipe just described was the plan and procedure followed for the writing of the Fugue from the d minor Praeludium & Fugue Op.
-10 [See blog, Getting Started With Writing, Part XXII].
+The recipe just described was the plan and procedure followed for the writing of the Fugue from the d minor Op.
+10 Praeludium, Chorale, & Fugue [See blog, Getting Started With Writing, Parts III, XXII].

 One may note that this Fugue's subject begins on the 1st scale degree and is answered where it should be, following the rule, on the 5th degree.

-It deviates however in some respects from the general run of fugues in that it takes a few unexpected turns, notably the one long central episode, the echo passages for the hands, excursions into unrelated keys (c minor, Eb Major), and everything coming to a complete stop before the stretto section; doing a little of the unexpected like this is what turns the common into the uncommon and helps to keep the music from sounding dull.
+This music takes a few characteristic turns, notably the one long central episode, the echo passages for the hands, excursions into unrelated keys (c minor, Eb Major), and everything coming to a complete stop before the stretto section; doing a little of the unexpected like this is what turns the common into the uncommon and helps to keep the music from sounding dull.

 The bass line is animated and will require some practice to perform; the "3rd hand" represented by the 2 feet, after a time of training, should be able to do anything either hand can do all by itself, and then some.